aionnetwork/aion-docs/developers/fundamentals/avm-concepts/fallback-functions.md

 table_of_contents: true
 ---

-If you want a method in the contract to be invoked when the data in the the transaction is null, emoty or doesn't match any method names, you can label it as `@Fallback`.
+If you want a method in the contract to be invoked when the data in the transaction is null, empty or doesn't match any method names, you can label it as `@Fallback`.

 > **Important**: